ssc-sp/datahub-docs/UserGuide/Tutorials/Build-deploy-webapp.md

 - Application will be deployed in Azure behind a proxy
 - Link will be accessible in DataHub workspace
 - DataHub team to setup backend deployment in Azure Devops to automate deployment from Github to Azure

+- Cost in Datahub
+    - Plan limited to 7-8 Gb of RAM, 4 CPU cores
+    - Scaling not available
+    - All docker images will share resources
+    - Basic B3 Plan
+    - ~ $66/month